 Alexander Springs is located within the Ocala National Forest.
-The Ocala National Forest which is located in northern Florida consists of 383,000 acres and spans across 4 counties.
+The Ocala National Forest which is located in northern Florida consists of 383,000 acres and spans 4 counties.
 The Alexander Springs Florida day-use area is located off US-445 in Altoona Florida.
 This park is open year-round.

 Day Use Fees

 As you turn into the park you will come upon a booth where you can pay your entry fees.
 At the time of our visit, the entry fees were $4 per person.
 After paying your day-use fees you continue along the road to a decent-sized parking lot.
 Before you get to the parking lot you will pass a road on your left side.